Aside from my wish to explore the Old Town of Olsztyn, one of the reasons my wife and I went to Olsztyn was to spend time near Lake Ukiel.

 A wonderful early spring break

 We travelled to Olsztyn on the third day of spring.
-With cloudless skies and reasonable daytime temperatures of around 13c for the entire three days of our stay, I couldn’t have asked for much better.
+With cloudless skies and reasonable daytime temperatures of around 13c for the entire three days of our stay, we couldn’t have asked for much better.

 Przystań Hotel & Spa